tusx/youtube-playlist-scheme/README.md

 In short Playlist conatining random Video ID will Start from the video relitive position in the given playlist.

 Example: https://www.youtube.com/watch?v=jUnckT__yHI&list=UULFCvVpbYRgYjMN7mG7qQN0Pg depending upon when you will visit this link and the recent videos on the channle you will find the video number to chnage.

+# How to Find Channle ID?
+On Desktop go to the channle and then click on the channle discription.

+Scroll down until you see the option for share channle.

+Click on it and select copy Channle ID.
+You will get something like this UCCvVpbYRgYjMN7mG7qQN0Pg

+Just Remove the UC from the beginning and you have the Channle ID which you can use in Playlist.